moebachrouch/pomodorro-app/README.md

 # pomodorro-app
-A simple productivity Pomodorro app made entirely using ReactJS
+A simple productivity Pomodoro app made entirely using ReactJS